remix-run/remix/docs/api/remix.md

 ### `uploadHandler`

 The `uploadHandler` is the key to the whole thing.
-It's responsible for what happens to the file as it's being streamed from the client.
+It's responsible for what happens to the multipart/form-data parts as they are being streamed from the client.
 You can save it to disk, store it in memory, or act as a proxy to send it somewhere else (like a file storage provider).

 Remix has two utilities to create `uploadHandler`s for you: